AimableHonorable/alx-system_engineering-devops/0x00-shell_basics/README.md

 * ls -la: Command to list all content including hidden files in a long format
 * ls -na: Command to list all content including hidden files in a long format, with user and group IDs displayed
 * mkdir /tmp/holberton: Command to create a directory named `holberon` in `/tmp/` directory
+* mv /tmp/betty /tmp/holberton: command to move a file from one folder to another